sebkeller/dotfiles/README.md

 # dotfiles

-These are my dotfiles tha I use on my Macbook pro.
+My dotfiles dotfiles for rails development on VS Code.